When you drill down the writing and try to surface its essence, the perspective seems to come down to:

 - Private/Public Clouds functionalities needs (Elasticity, Cost, etc.)

 - The use of SaaS.
-When does it make?
+When does it make sense?
 Not as a precipitation option

 - Of course, when it comes to re-invest in the Private Cloud heart infrastructure, you need to do your homework: what is in the current balance?
 Any inflexion point reached that might trigger to re-invent the infrastructure’s organisation?